 Get Captivated By The Coastlines

-As you’ll have no doubt noted down from earlier, there are incredible beaches to explore in Newy, and only so much time to dip into the water or wriggle your toes in the sand.
-Take in a whack of them from way up high on this scenic helicopter flight, where the crashing waves look like tiny ripples and the whole city, including the parts you’ve yet to discover, are within eyeshot.
+There are incredible beaches to explore in Newy, and only so much time to dip into the water or wriggle your toes in the sand.
+Take them in from way up high on this scenic helicopter flight, where the crashing waves look like tiny ripples and the whole city, including the parts you’ve yet to discover, is within eyeshot.
 It’s the best kind of boujee.
-If the timing works out, then make this whale watching experience a top priority; there are few things that heal the soul more than seeing these majestic creatures up close.
-To get up close and personal with the coastline, the iconic ANZAC memorial walk is a given, followed by fish and chips on the beach.
-Scratchleys is a local institution.
+If the timing works out, then make this whale watching experience a top priority; few things heal the soul more than seeing these majestic creatures up close.
+To get up close and personal with the coastline, the iconic ANZAC Memorial Walk is a given.

 Get Stuck Into The Local Food Scene

-Hopefully, you’ve got a lot of time to explore because there are just so many certifiably banging restaurants, bars, and cafes in Newcastle.
-If you’re trying to channel 5ive and like to keep on movin’, this ultra-trendy bike tour kicks off in Nobby’s Beach before heading to the suburbs, showing the best of the area: think street art and local food and drink haunts while you pedal and ponder your move here.
+Hopefully, you’ve got a lot of time to explore, because Newcastle is covered for must-visit restaurants, bars, and cafes.
+This ultra-trendy bike tour kicks off in Nobby’s Beach before heading to the suburbs, showing the best of the area: think street art and local food and drink haunts while you pedal and ponder your move here.
 There’s also a walking bar tour for roving boozers that like to keep in the know, local style.

-[In Little Mermaid singing voice] You want restaurants?
-They got plenty.
-A quick rundown: There’s the hatted Subo, a minimalist ode to Modern Australian dining.
+For a quick restaurant rundown: There’s the hatted Subo, a minimalist ode to Modern Australian dining.
 There’s MEET, the double-entendred BBQ gastronomy haven with cocktails aplenty.
 There’s Merewether Surfhouse, where seaside sundowners mingle with sweeping views, and upstairs Surfhouse Italian makes it the perfect party.
 Then there’s The Flotilla in Wickham, a testament to quality local produce with a community feel.

-For drinkies, you can’t beat Uptowns’ 80’s & 90’s basketball (yup) bar for a bit of fun.
-Coal & Cedar, and The Underground bring that speak-easy energy that just feels right with a cocktail in hand.
+For bevs, you can’t beat Uptowns’ 80’s & 90’s basketball (yup) bar for a bit of fun.
+Coal & Cedar, and The Underground bring that speakeasy energy that just feels right with a cocktail in hand.
 Fuel up the next day with coffee at the minimalist (so you know it’s cool) Mr Sister or visit the legends at Good Brother in Newcastle East.

 Shop Local With It